Firm Size and Corporate Political Influence

 Abstract

 In a setup that exhibits an inverse relationship between citizens' employment and the minimum wage offered to employed citizens, democratic elections yield either a low or a high minimum wage, depending on the political salience of minimum wage.
-In either case, a corporation can push the minimum wage downward by employing fewer citizens.
+In either case, a corporation can proactively set its workforce size in order to push the minimum wage further downward.
+We show that the capacity for a large workforce enhances corporate political influence.
+Yet, we also show that the corporation chooses to downsize in equilibrium.
 By doing so, the corporation decreases the share of citizens who demand a higher minimum wage, while keeping up the pressure for a lower minimum wage from the unemployed.
 This boosts corporate profits at the expense of aggregate production and citizens' consumption.

 JEL Classification: D21, D72, L25